-VA Loans For Manufactured Homes: A Complete Guide
+VA Loans For Manufactured Homes: What They Are and How They Work

-Mobile homes, or manufactured homes as they’re more commonly called today, are a low-cost housing alternative to homes built on site.
-Military borrowers can finance manufactured homes through lenders approved by the U.S. Department of Veterans Affairs, or VA.
-To qualify for VA loans, manufactured homes must meet specific standards set by the VA.
+Manufactured homes are a low-cost housing alternative to single-family homes built on site.
+Military borrowers can finance manufactured homes through lenders approved by the U.S. Department of Veterans Affairs (VA).
+To qualify for a VA loan on a manufactured home, the property must meet specific VA standards.

 How to use a VA loan to buy a manufactured home

 To get a VA loan for a manufactured home, it must be attached to land that you own.
 By itself, a manufactured home is considered personal property similar to a car.
 However, once the home is permanently attached to land, it’s eligible for VA financing.
 A VA loan can finance the purchase or refinance of both the home and the land, as well as the improvements necessary to meet VA manufactured home foundation requirements.

 Here are three of the most common mortgage options VA-approved lenders offer to help you buy or refinance manufactured homes:

 1. Buy a manufactured home and put it on land you already own Maybe you own the perfect lot that’s ready to add a home.
 You can use a VA loan to finance the cost of the home plus any improvements needed to bring electricity and water to the lot.
 You can also roll VA funding fees into the loan balance.

 2. Purchase a manufactured home and land at the same time If you want to buy land and a manufactured home together, a VA loan may cover the land purchase and site preparation expenses for the home to be permanently anchored to your land.
 You can also finance the cost of transporting and assembling the home at the new site.